Staying on Purpose: Insights on the Heart/Kidney Relationship

 Turning my passions and interests into a business however was not something I planned, but it's led me to learn, grow and find greater fulfillment than I could have imagined.

-A little while ago, my friend Tina Deane Coddington invited me to do an interview for her podcast, the Healing Business Podcast (which you can download through iTunes).
+A little while ago, my friend Tina Deane Coddington invited me to do an interview for her podcast, the Healing Business Podcast (Update 2024: This podcast is no longer available).

 Our conversation led me to share what it took for me to develop a flourishing integrative healing business practice with my husband, Salvador.